rohit1101/tour-of-go/README.md

 > NOTE: main function does not take any argument

-Functions can multiple return values in golang
+Functions can return multiple return values as shown below

 ```go
 package main